 Stay up to date with Chef’s Best Pet on Pinterest and other social media!

-Basically, it’s as close as you can get to “raw food”.
+Basically, Chef’s Best is as close as you can get to “raw food”.
 Turns out, freeze-drying is the only way to dry food that doesn’t rely on nutrient-stripping heat.
 So, the ingredients retain all of their original, beneficial nutrients and essential vitamins.

 When your dog eats heat-dried kibble, the important vitamins and minerals get destroyed.
 In addition, over-heating food can change its molecular structure and even produce possibly dangerous chemical reactions.1

 But, the process of freeze-drying ensures your pet will get all of the benefits of the raw ingredients.
-The food is flash frozen, then placed in a pressure chamber, and the solid ice becomes a gas, leaving behind a dried, but fresh, all-natural ingredients.
+Chef’s Best Pet Food is flash frozen, then placed in a pressure chamber, and the solid ice becomes a gas, leaving behind a dried, but fresh, all-natural ingredients.

 Then, when you rehydrate your pup’s food, it reverts to its original flavor, texture, and even shape.